emiraykoz/emiraykoz/README.md

 Aspiring software developer based in the United Kingdom, with a strong focus on cloud infrastructure, hosting platforms & low-level software development.

-I am fluent in English and want to learn German, Turkish & potentially Abkhaz in the future.

 Currently building **[Rackway](https://rackway.net)** while deepening my expertise in software development.

 ---